Song-EunJu/Song-EunJu/README.md

-### Hi there I'm backend developer using Node.js and Spring 👋
+### ⚡ About Me ⚡
 - 🏫 Soongsil University - Software Engineering (Junior)
+- 🌱 I’m currently learning Spring and Node.js

 <!--
 **Song-EunJu/Song-EunJu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.